Skip to main content

 Wrongful death is oftentimes one of the more complex areas of personal injury law.
 In order to prove wrongful death, you must be able to establish that the death of your loved one was directly caused by another's wrongful acts, neglect, carelessness, unskillfulness or default.
 Another condition of wrongful death is whether or not the victim would be able to file a personal injury lawsuit if they had lived.

-Wrongful death cases are also considered civil cases, not criminal cases.
+Wrongful death cases are considered civil cases, not criminal cases.
 This means that the standard of proof is lower.
-In order to prove a wrongful death, you must have a “preponderance of the evidence” rather than proof “beyond a reasonable doubt,” meaning that these cases can be more straightforward than proving a homicide.
+In order to prove a wrongful death, you must have a "preponderance of the evidence" rather than proof "beyond a reasonable doubt," meaning that these cases can be more straightforward than proving a homicide.

 What Types Of Compensation Can Be Recovered In A Texas Wrongful Death Lawsuit?

-- Exemplary damages: Less commonly awarded and also known as punitive damages.
-These are designed to punish the defendant in a wrongful death case if it’s found that their actions causing the death can be defined as gross negligence or an intentional act.
+Less commonly awarded and also known as punitive damages.
+These are designed to punish the defendant if their actions causing the death can be defined as gross negligence or an intentional act

 In these types of cases, damages can be divided among the plaintiffs.
 However, in Texas, minors cannot be directly awarded compensation from a wrongful death case.
 In these situations, a trust must be established to manage the compensation awarded to a minor until they are at least of legal age.
-The amount received will depend on the varying circumstances of the case, as well as the expenses and bills incurred by the surviving family members.

 Speak With A Wrongful Death Attorney

-This process can be overwhelming and confusing, especially while you’re grieving a loss.
-But a dedicated attorney can help you work through it and take some of the stress of the process off your shoulders.
-Your wrongful death attorney can manage the case, advocate for you and your loved one’s rights and help you secure justice for those affected.
-Mr. Wooley has spent his career helping people through the wrongful death claim process and he’s here for you, too.
+Your wrongful death attorney can manage the case, advocate for you and your loved one's rights and help you secure justice for those affected.
+Mr. Wooley has spent his career helping people through the wrongful death claim process and he's here for you, too.
 His skill, experience and compassion can help you feel confident in your case and ready to hold negligent parties accountable for your loss.